 - Anticipate the impact of connectivity changes.

-The NetQ CLI lets you validate your network’s health through two sets of commands:
+You can monitor and validate your network’s health in the UI or through two sets of commands:

 netq check and